Jorge Cortés

 Latest news

-Our paper on "Tutorial on dynamic average consensus: the problem, its applications, and the algorithms" is the winner of the 2021 IEEE Control Systems Magazine Outstanding Paper Award!
-This award is given to a paper published in the society magazine, IEEE Control Systems, during the past two years and the basis for judgment is impact on and benefit to society members.
+Our paper on "Time-varying optimization of LTI systems via projected primal-dual gradient flows" is the winner of the 2023 IEEE Transactions on Control of Network Systems Outstanding Paper Award!
+This award is given to a paper published in the past two years in the IEEE TCNS and the basis for judgment is originality, potential impact on the foundations of network systems, importance and practical significance in applications, and clarity.

 Old news